Hay River, Northwest Territories

-Hay River (South Slavey: Xátł’odehchee /ath/), known as "the Hub of the North", is a town in the Northwest Territories, Canada.
+Hay River (South Slavey: Xátł’odehchee /ath/), known as "the Hub of the North", is a town and the second-largest community in the Northwest Territories, Canada.
 The town is located on the south shore of Great Slave Lake at the mouth of the Hay River.
 It is separated into two sections: A new town and an old town.
 The Hay River/Merlyn Carter Airport is located between the two sections.
 The town is situated in the South Slave Region, and along with Fort Smith, the town is home to one of the two regional offices in the region.